 Do I qualify for a defensive driving course discount?

-- Insurance provider: While most insurers give discounts for defensive driving courses, it's not always the case.
+While most insurers give defensive driving course discounts, it's not always the case.
 Check with your insurance company to be sure.

-- State: Even if your insurance company does offer defensive driving discounts, it usually/ varies by state.
+Even if your insurance company does offer a defensive driving discount, it usually varies by state.
 Discounts available in California may not be available in Georgia, for example.
 Some states legally require insurance providers to offer discounts for completing a defensive driving course.

-- Course: Not all defensive driving courses are equal.
-You can be complete some courses entirely online, while others require in-person lessons in class or behind the wheel.
+Not all defensive driving courses are equal.
+You can complete some courses entirely online, while others require in-person or even behind-the-wheel classes.

-- Driving record: Most insurance companies only give defensive driving discounts to drivers with good records.
-If you have recent at-fault accidents or moving violations, you may not qualify for the discount.
+Most insurance companies only give defensive driving discounts to customers with good driving records.
+If you have recent at-fault accidents or moving violations on your record, you may not qualify for the discount.
 Similarly, if you're taking a court-mandated defensive driving course, most insurers won't offer you a discount.

 What insurance companies offer defensive driving discounts?

-- GEICO: GEICO's lengthy list of discounts include defensive driving courses.
-This discount is available in 45 states, but stipulations vary state-by-state:
+GEICO's lengthy list of discounts includes one for policyholders who complete defensive driving courses.
+This discount is available in 45 states, but stipulations vary state by state:

 - In most states, drivers must be at least 50 years old to qualify for the discount.

-- Most drivers receive a 10 percent rate reduction after completing the course.
-California drivers receive the lowest rate breaks at five percent.
-Drivers in Arkansas, Delaware, and New Jersey, on the other hand, can qualify for discounts up to 15 percent.
-New Mexico drivers can benefit from a whopping 20 percent discount.
+- Most drivers receive a 10% rate reduction after completing the course.
+California drivers receive the lowest rate breaks at 5%.
+Drivers in Arkansas, Delaware and New Jersey, on the other hand, can qualify for discounts up to 15%.
+New Mexico drivers can benefit from a whopping 20% discount.

-- State Farm: Drivers under the age of 25 can enroll in State Farms Steer Clear program.
+Drivers under the age of 25 can enroll in State Farm's Steer Clear program.
 Steer Clear requires drivers to complete an educational course and sign a safe driving pledge.
-It can lead to a 15 percent reduction on insurance rates.
+It can lead to a 15% reduction of insurance rates.
 This program is available to drivers with clean records in 45 states.

 State Farm also offers a defensive driving course discount.
 Eligibility and courses vary considerably depending on where drivers live.

-- USAA: Military personnel and family members who complete an approved defensive driving course are eligible for lower premiums.
-Discounts vary state-by-state, and some age restrictions apply.
+Military personnel and family members who complete an approved defensive driving course are eligible for lower car insurance premiums through USAA.
+Discounts vary state by state, and some age restrictions apply.

 Who offers defensive driving courses?

-- National Safety Council: NSC is a national organization dedicated to safety.
-They offer a multitude of safety training programs.
-Founded in 1913, the NSC has an impressive pedigree.
-They have offered defensive driving courses since 1964, and over 4 million drivers have completed the online course.
-NSC's online defensive driving course, SafetyServe, helps drivers save on insurance premiums.
+NSC is a national organization dedicated to safety.
+Founded in 1913, it has offered defensive driving courses since 1964.
+Its online defensive driving course, SafetyServe, helps drivers save on insurance premiums.
 Numerous insurance companies accept these courses for discounts, but the following carriers have exclusive partnerships with NSC:

-- TeenSMART: TeenSMART is an online driver safety program tailored to teach defensive driving to new drivers.
-They advertise that their program helps teens lower their collision rates by 30 to 70 percent.
+TeenSMART is an online driver safety program tailored to teach defensive driving to new drivers.
+They advertise that their program helps teens lower their collision rates by 30% to 70%.
 TeenSMART has discount partnerships with the following insurance companies: